#History #WWII #ColdWar #BerlinWalks

 Topography of Terror Documentation Center

-Located at Niederkirchnerstraße 8 on the former headquarters site of the Gestapo and SS (Schutzstaffel), this open-air exhibition and documentation center, as reported by BerlinWanderlust, documents how persecution was systematically organized from the center of Berlin.
+Located at Niederkirchnerstraße 8 on the former Gestapo and SS headquarters site, this open-air exhibition documents how persecution was systematically organized from the center of Berlin.
 The site includes excavated cellar remains from the original Gestapo prison.

 Source: Topography of Terror Foundation, verified Jan 2025